 Donated or contributed services are recorded if they meet criteria under FASB ASC 958-605 to (1) create or enhance nonfinancial assets or (2) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
-In 2022, IFI received \$550 of donated photography services used during an event and also records certain material in-kind donations, such as the use of church or university facilities for ISM large group activities, or certain office space provided without charge.
-The fair value of such in-kind donations amounted to \$4,300.
-These amounts are shown as nonmonetary contributions with an equal nonmonetary expense recorded as part of total expenses in the Statements of Activities and Changes in Net Assets.
-In 2021, IFI received \$2,200 of donated services in connection with the remodeling of the Ministry house.
+IFI received \$24,540 of donated office furniture in 2023 used in the IFI Headquarters that was shown as a nonmonetary contribution with an equal asset.
+IFI received \$550 of donated photography services used during an event in 2022 that was recorded as a contribution and as an expense.
 IFI generally pays for services requiring specialized skills.

+IFI also records certain material in-kind donations, such as the use of church or university facilities for ISM large group activities, or discounted admission to events for students, or certain office space provided without charge, in the Statement of Activities.
+The fair value of such in-kind donations amounted to \$26,494 in 2023 and \$4,300 in 2022.
+These amounts are shown as nonmonetary contributions with an equal nonmonetary expense recorded as part of total expenses.